petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/introduction-to-liferay/what-is-a-digital-experience-platform.md

 * These touchpoints then provide some sort of presentation layer---which may be supplied by the platform itself, or implemented via headless API capabilities.
 Liferay’s presentation layer is flexible enough to support all and any of these types of presentation technologies.
 * These interfaces serve information and data sourced from various enterprise data sources or content authoring systems.
 These disparate data sources include CRM, ERP, HRIS, Marketing Automation tools, and many others.
 * The DXP therefore must include some sort of integration layer---which might be native to the platform or some 3rd party tool like an Enterprise Service Bus (ESB)
+* The integration layer makes it possible to connect to the enterprise data sources, and may use technologies and frameworks like OpenAPI, GraphQL, SOAP, JSON etc.

 The heart of a DXP, however, sits between the presentation and integration layers.
 This is the promise of a DXP's transformative power for a customer's business.